Skip to navigation Skip to content

 RapidConnect exemption - students transferring to a job seeker payment

-Students transferring from Austudy or YA (student/trainee) to JSP/YA (job seeker) and who are within 4 weeks of their Student End Date will be automatically exempt from RapidConnect.
+Students transferring from Austudy or YA (student/trainee) to JSP/YA (job seeker) and who have responded to a 'Course End date task' or made contact within 4 weeks before their Student End Date will be automatically exempt from RapidConnect.

 In some cases, students are offered a 'Course End date task' in their Centrelink Online Account or Express Plus Centrelink mobile app up to 28 days before losing qualification for Austudy or YA (student/trainee).
 The task allows the student to book an appointment to transfer from Student to Jobseeker and if required claim JSP via a streamlined process.
 See Student to job seeker transfers.